 ENRICH COMMUNITY As a company that enriches communities, EDENS believes that a well-connected community is a sustainable one.
 That's why we design bicycle racks, electric vehicle charging stations and intimate gathering spaces into our places which also serve as a community-focused way to reduce carbon emissions.
 We encourage both our retailers and community groups to use our places as a canvas for their activations and we invest in outdoor events across the portfolio to engage with each other in a comfortable environment.
 CLIMATE CHANGE IMPACT Climate change contributes to sea level rise, storm surge, heat stress, extreme rainfall and water stress - five key areas that are addressed through various sustainability efforts.
-Sustainability goes beyond simply reducing carbon footprint; it's about reducing waste, lowering water consumption and conserving our natural resources, to name a few, where these actions all have a cumulative effect on our overall carbon footprint and impact on climate change.
-NOTABLE ACCOMPLISHMENTS WHILE WE ALWAYS HAVE THE BIG PICTURE IN SIGHT, we continue to focus on making a measurable, positive impact on the well-being of our employees, our retail partners and the communities where we operate.
-As we reflect on our journey to reach full carbon neutrality, we are proud of these achievements: EDENS is now carbon neutral at 100% of all common areas across our portfolio.
-Our Sustainability Scorecard benchmarks our developments and ensures that we continue forward momentum as best practices in the industry become more advanced.
+Sustainability goes beyond simply reducing carbon footprint; it's about reducing waste, lowering water consumption and conserving our natural resources, to name a few, where these actions all have a cumulative effect on our overall carbon footprint and impact on climate change. notable accomplishments WHILE WE ALWAYS HAVE THE BIG PICTURE IN SIGHT, we continue to focus on making a measurable, positive impact on the well-being of our employees, our retail partners and the communities where we operate.
+As we reflect on our journey to reach full carbon neutrality, we are proud of these achievements: EDENS is now carbon neutral at 100% of all common areas across our portfolio, and we plan on being carbon neutral for all of our buildings by 2026.
+Our Sustainability Scorecard benchmarks our developments and ensures that we sustain forward momentum as best practices in the industry become more advanced.
 We continue to execute Green Leases for all of our new agreements and educate our retail partners on environmentally friendly practices and materials that not only save money, but reduce greenhouse gases and carbon emissions.
-REDUCED ENERGY CONSUMPTION Since 2008, we reduced our common area energy consumption by 6,080 MWh, saving \$878,000 in operating expenses.
-This is a 32% reduction in our common area energy use - the equivalent of the greenhouse gas emissions from driving 10 million miles.
-The installation at 110 properties of high-efficiency fixtures and the use of controls and sensors from devices that automatically adjust for sunset to smart wireless controls that can be adjusted remotely help us reduce maintenance costs and consumption while improving overall lighting quality and customer comfort.
-Since installation in 2012, the 880 solar panels at Boston's 44-acre South Bay Center have generated 2,700 MWh of electricity, effectively keeping 1,900 metric tons of carbon dioxide out of the atmosphere - equivalent to the air filtering of 31,300 trees or 213,000 gallons of gasoline.
-Our alternative fuel consumption also extends to electric charging vehicles - we now have 70 charging stations across 17 properties - used by our security teams and shuttles that transport guests to our places.
-In addition to our ongoing efforts, we've annually purchased Renewable Energy Credits (RECs) since 2015 to offset our environmental impact.
-A REC represents the environmental attributes of 1 MWh of renewable energy generated and delivered to the power grid.
-Our purchase totaling 165,500 MWh offsets 127,500 tons of CO2 from conventional electricity generation, the equivalent to the CO2 emissions from 13 million gallons of gasoline or the greenhouse gases from more than 25,000 passenger vehicles.
-This purchase signifies that our common area electric consumption was generated by a zero-emissions renewable energy source like solar, hydropower and wind.
-EDENS is now 100% carbon neutral in all common areas
+REDUCED ENERGY CONSUMPTION Since 2008, we reduced our common area energy consumption by 6,700 MWh, saving \$1 million in operating expenses.
+This is a 33% reduction in our common area energy use - the equivalent of the greenhouse gas emissions from driving 10 million miles.
+The installation at 110 properties of highefficiency fixtures and the use of controls and sensors from devices that automatically adjust for sunset to smart wireless controls that can be adjusted remotely help us reduce maintenance costs and consumption while improving overall lighting quality and customer comfort.